 - Clematis ‘Nubia’ – ‘Nubia’ is part of the renowned ‘Boulevard Series’ and produces rich deep red petals from late spring until early fall.
 It’s also a relatively compact variety that only grows to about 4 feet tall.

-- Clematis ‘Rouge Cardinal’ – This variety falls into the sizeable late-flowering clematis group.
+- Clematis ‘Rouge Cardinal’ – This variety falls into the sizeable late-flowering group.
 It produces beautiful crimson flowers that can be up to 6 inches wide.
 ‘Rouge Cardinal’ can grow up to 12 feet tall.

 - Clematis ‘Rebecca’ – Another member of the ‘Boulevard Series’, this clematis grows up to 8 feet high and has dark red petals.
 Each petal has a dramatic dark brown stripe running down the center.